ConnorHollis/SDL-n-Cmake/README.md

 It uses [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) to retrieve and enable the SDL package.
 SDL is added as a dependency and will be built as part of your project.

+## What does it do?

+This project, once compiled, will generate an executable program that opens a window using SDL.
+This demo project isn't a tool to teach you how to use SDL so the only source file included is main.cpp in the source directory.

 ## Requirements

-CMake version 3.21 or greater (Why?
+- CMake version 3.21 or greater (Why?
 Because it was the version when I downloaded CMake.)
-VC++/G++ (I'm not sure of a version restriction on this, probably a version from the last decade.)
+- VC++/G++ (I'm not sure of a version restriction on this, probably a version from the last decade.)

 ## Running